Coronavirus feared delivering double blow to modern slaves in Britain

 “Not accessing healthcare when they need to do so would be detrimental to their health and may end tragically for them and others,” she added.
 “So while modern slavery is a problem often unseen, coronavirus makes it a direct problem for all of us.”

-Rescued slaves in Britain are often detained at immigration centres rather than given support, with some convicted of crimes linked to their exploitation or deported, campaigners have said.
+Rescued slaves in Britain are often detained at immigration centers rather than given support, with some convicted of crimes linked to their exploitation or deported, campaigners have said.

 “We have heard from survivors in the past who have carried on working with injuries or illnesses,” said Tamara Barnett, head of the Human Trafficking Foundation.
 “The government needs to make clear that no-one who comes forward will be detained.”